TimoOerlemans/Portfolio-Research/Research.md

 ## 5. Cultural differences and ethics

-Can I work with people who are different then me.
+Can I work with people who are different from me?

 ### 5.1 What is culture?